Selling to B2B customers is not a walk in the park.

 At times, it feels nearly impossible to reach this elusive market and you just want to throw in the towel.

-But before you give up, remember that selling has never been easy.
+But before you give up, remember that the B2B buying process has never been easy.
 Now, these difficulties are amplified by the pandemic and remote work.
 To survive, you must adopt new strategies and approaches.
 After all, the greater the effort, the sweeter the reward.

 Consider that the seller is no longer in charge of the buying process.
 Today, buyers are in charge.